 When you’re creating accessible content, consider all the ways people can consume that content.
 For instance, people with visual impairments may use screen readers to understand what’s on a page.

-With screen readers, your clients will hear all the text in a file read out loud.
+With screen readers, your clients will hear all the text in a file read aloud.
 If you have CTA buttons that say things like Click Here and Learn More or Go to the menu on the right, it won’t mean much to clients who can’t see what that language is referring to.

 This directional language can make the experience difficult for people using screen readers.
 Instead, make your link and button text descriptive.
 It doesn’t need to be long, but it should refer to the action.

-6. Stay consistent
+6. Be consistent

-7. Add alt text for images
+7. Add alt text to images

 For clients who use screen readers, using alt text is important to give them an equal understanding of a file or page.
 If an image has embedded text, for instance, the alt text should include the message.